 Texas Gambling Laws

-The following table highlights the basic provisions of Texas gambling laws.
+The following table highlights the basic provisions of Texas gambling laws, with additional in-depth information following it.
 See Details on State Gambling Laws for more general information.

 |Code Section||PEN 47.01 et seq.; Civ.
 St. 179e|

 |Gambling||Agreement to win or lose something of value solely or partially by chance.|